maxisme/system-monitoring-stack/README.md

 sudo chown -R 472:472 /srv/docker/grafana/data
 ```

+# On servers to be monitored

-install telegraph and change telegraf.conf.example to telegraf.conf and change `<INFLUXDB_ADMIN_USER_PASSWORD>` to the one set in the .env.
+Install telegraph using the config `config/telegraf.conf.example` to telegraf.conf and change `<INFLUXDB_ADMIN_USER_PASSWORD>` to the one set in the .env.

 ```bash
 $ apt-get -y install telegraf